St. Philip Neri Church shelling: Aftermath

 The Army denied responsibility for the shelling of the church and suggested that the LTTE was to blame.
 However, according to the former parish priest of Allaipiddy, most people believe that the church was hit by fire from government forces.
-The UTHR reported that survivors claimed that the shelling came from a military base in Palaly.
+The UTHR(J) reported that survivors claimed that the shelling came from a military base in Palaly.
 AsiaNews repeated this claim.